evkx/evkx.github.io/content/models/audi/q6_e-tron/q6_e-tron_quattro/_index.md

 ## Performance

-With overboost, the Audi Q6 e-tron quattro has a maximum power of 300 KW (408 hp / 402 bhp).
-Without overboost, it is 285 KW (388 hp / 388 bhp).
-The torque is 650 nm with overboost and 650 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 5.2 seconds.
-The top speed is 220 km/h.
+The Audi Q6 e-tron quattro has a maximum power of 285 KW (388 hp/382 bhp).
+The total torque is 650 nm (480 ft-lb).
+It performs the 0-100km/h sprint (0-62mph) in 5.9 seconds.
+The top speed is 210 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 100kWh and a net capacity of 94,9kWh, meaning you have a 5,1kWh buffer for protection.
 (5.1%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 613 to 516 km (381-321 mi), depending on car options.
+The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 625 to 516 km (388-321 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 15.5kWh/100km for the basic version and 18.4kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 15.2kWh/100km for the basic version and 18.4kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 270kW.
 A full charge from 0 - 100% would take 57 minutes, while a more common scenario of 10-80% would take 20 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 63%, resulting in an actual charge speed, including time loss, of 170kW.
 Each charge session would take 20 minutes and 4 seconds.